i-cant-find-a-good-username/rust_sqlite_clone/READme.md

 /////////////////////////////////////////// data pages
-page is tables page                 1 byte // 0
+page is tables page                 1 bytes // 0
+table it belongs to                 4 bytes